maniaplanet/documentation/maniascript/tuto/your-first-script.md

 And finally we revert back the behaviour of the scoretable and the content of the message displayed on the screen.

 ### The functions
-But the script is not over yet, we have to create the function who will spawn the players during the round.
+But the script is not over yet, we have to create the function which will spawn the players during the round.

 ```c++
     Void MeleeSpawnPlayer(CSmPlayer _Player) {